teambit/docs/docs/bit-components/test.md

 :::

-::: top tests are great addition for documentation
+:::info tests are great addition for documentation

 A visual test result helps consumers to learn about the different edge cases supported by your component and makes it easy for them to want to adopt your code.